SSarcos115/aquarium-builder/README.md

 I took direct inspiration from Pc Part Picker (https://pcpartpicker.com/) on how it should look and behave.

-I really liked how simple the website felt while still having complexity within it.
+I really liked how simple their website felt while still having complexity within it.
 Plus the aesthetic is just so nice and clean.

 Thank you for checking out my first full-length, work-in-progess project.
 I hope you enjoy!